 - 2 cups milk of choice (whole milk, unsweetened cashewmilk or almondmilk)

 - 3 Tbsp. white miso paste

 - Cook pasta in a large pot of boiling salted water, stirring occasionally, until al dente.
-Reserve 1 cup pasta water and drain remaining.
+Reserve 1 cup pasta cooking water and drain remaining.
 Add cooked pasta back to pot.

-- Add cooked pasta to pan and use tongs to toss with sauce.
-Stream in pasta water in ¼ cup increments, tossing continuously with tongs, until sauce begins clinging to pasta and desired consistency is achieved.
-(Note: you may not end up using all of pasta water, but better to have extra for insurance.)
-Stir in vegetables.
+- Pour sauce over cooked pasta and use a set of tongs to toss well.
+Stream in reserved pasta water in ½ cup increments, tossing continuously, until sauce begins clinging to pasta and desired consistency is achieved.
+Stir in cooked vegetables and serve.